 What Happens Next?

-I am committed to working with people to understand what happened on August 18, and I am also committed to finding or developing real solutions to help the homeless issue.
+I am committed to finding or developing real solutions to help the homeless issue.

 New ideas have come forward about programs that have worked in other places, and that we may be able to implement here.
 One of them is a workable but temporary solution, and the other is a workable and permanent solution for families to get themselves out of homelessness.

 I’m meeting with others to work through the details of those ideas and see if we are able to move forward with them.

 - Rent control is tied to something else, like CPI.
 We have to recognize that the cost of owning and maintaining an apartment has to be taken care of, and we have to provide incentives for landlords to build more buildings.
 One possibility is that rent could be capped at CPI + 2%.
 If CPI is 3.7% then your rent can increase a maximum of 5.7%.